 So onto the cake!
 I couldn’t possibly make a typical cake full of all the ingredients she can’t eat.
 So I began by purchasing a good quality gluten-free flour.
 I played around with a few different flours and love the texture of Tapioca flour mixed with coconut flour.
 I feel like the combination makes for a verfy fluffy and light cake.

 For the frosting, I used a vegan butter (coconut-oil based) and maple syrup.
 You can also use honey if you don’t need it to be Vegan.
 I added a little bit of apple cider vinegar to give it a bit of a tang like traditional cream cheese frosting.
 Who doesn’t love carrot cake with cream cheese frosting?

 Here is the recipe for the cake; this was a total experiment but turned out moist and full of flavor.
-The consistency is a bit like a banana bread, but very moist.
+The consistency is light and not as dense as a traditional carrot cake as there are no nuts, but it’s very moist.
 I separated the batter into two 6″ rounds and baked for 25 minutes, or until a toothpick comes out clean.
 You can also smell it when its done–delicious!
 It cooks quick so keep an eye on it!